ssarl2/painting_house/painting_house/README.md

 - [x] Bug - When commented backend is crashed because PostComment updates an user, but no info of  a profile image.
 So, imageInfo object is gone
 - [x] Bug - Tags are not parsed and stored correctly when it's posted
 - [x] Need a feature of deleting comments
+- [x] Make it free to organize the order of pictures when uploading